EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 ## Introduction
 The Yee scheme for timestepping the Maxwell equations has been very successful.
 First published in 1966, it remains a workhorse of computational photonics today.
 Not only has it been very valuable as a practical engineering tool, but also as a didactic tool in providing insight in the structure of the Maxwell equations.

-When the Yee scheme is viewed through the lens of discrete geometric calculus, as a set of relationships between bivector fluxes residing on the faces of a space-time grid [^1], we may observe that the Yee scheme corresponds directly to a discrete expression of the fundamental theorem of geometric calculus, which is key to its favorable conservation properties.
+When the Yee scheme is viewed through the lens of discrete geometric calculus, as a set of relationships between bivector fluxes residing on the faces of a space-time grid [^GCE], we may observe that the Yee scheme corresponds directly to a discrete expression of the fundamental theorem of geometric calculus, which is key to its favorable conservation properties.

 However, to the best of the authors knowledge, no conceptually or practically similar techniques have hitherto been described for more general multi-vectorial wave equations.